 Rubbish Removal Junk Helps Build Nature Trails

 Community gardens, especially those found in urban areas, provide a much needed place for children and adults to commune with nature.
 In some cases, volunteers build rustic nature trails complete with interpretive signs, benches, mazes, playground equipment, birdhouses, and other structures to help engage people with nature.
 Charity groups often encourage these volunteers to use recycled materials from rubbish removal as much as possible to build these structures.
+Many of these junk removal companies operate all over the world as well, you get companies specializing in rubbish removal st kilda (Melbourne) way for example.
+This means this great idea could make a change for how much junk we dump throughout the world and that it just might be able to make a big change.

 Community Composting To Reduce Rubbish Removal